duckduckgo/iOS/fastlane/README.md

 [bundle exec] fastlane adhoc
 ```

-Makes Ad-Hoc build with a specified name and release bundle ID in a given directory
+Makes Ad-Hoc build with a specified name and alpha bundle ID in a given directory

 ### release_adhoc